 After an incident of sexual assault and domestic violence, the victim should consider seeking medical attention as soon as possible at the local hospital in your area.
 In Colorado, evidence may be collected even if you choose not to make a report to law enforcement.
-It is important that a victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence as may be necessary to the proof of criminal activity may be preserved.
+It is important that a victim of sexual assault not bathe, douche, smoke, change clothing, or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence as may be necessary to the proof of criminal activity may be preserved.
 In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.

-Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to College hearing boards/investigators or police.
+Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to College hearing boards/investigators, or police.

-Although the College strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to make such a report and victims have the right to decline involvement with the police.
-The Colleges Office of Dean of Students will assist any victim with notifying local police if they so desire.
+Although the College strongly encourages all members of its community to report violations of this policy to law enforcement and/or campus authorities referenced above, it is the victim's choice whether or not to make such a report and victims have the right to decline involvement with the police.
+The campus authorities referenced above will assist any victim with notifying local police if they so desire.
 Local law enforcement may be reached directly by calling the following numbers or going directly to their offices:

-PUEBLO: On campus: PCC Police Department - 719.549.3355 Student Center, Room 152 Off campus: Pueblo City Police Department - 719.553.2538 200 South Main Street Pueblo County Sheriff's Office - 719.583.6250 320 West 10 th Street #B1 CAÑON CITY: On campus: PCC Police Department - 719.296.6130 Fremont Campus, Room L104 Off campus: Cañon City Police Department - 719.276.5608 161 Justice Center Road DURANGO: On or off camp us: Durango Police Department - 970.375.4700 990 East 2 nd Avenue MANCOS: On or off camp us: Montezuma Sheriff's Department - 970.565.8452, 730 East Driscoll Street, Cortez, CO BAYFIELD: On or off camp us: Bayfield Marshal's Office - 970.884.9636
+PUEBLO: On campus: PCC Police Department - 719.549.3355 Student Center, Room 103 Off campus: Pueblo City Police Department - 719.553.2538 200 South Main Street Pueblo County Sheriff's Office - 719.583.6125 909 Court Street CAÑON CITY: On campus: PCC Police Department - 719.296.6130 Fremont Campus, Room L104 Off campus: Cañon City Police Department - 719.276.5600 161 Justice Center Road

+DURANGO:On or off campus: Durango Police Department - 970.375.4700 or 911 990 East 2nd AvenueMANCOS:On or off campus: Montezuma Sheriff's Department - 970.565.8452 or 911 730 East Driscoll Street, Cortez, CO

-1199 Bayfield Parkway, Bayfield, CO
+BAYFIELD: On or off campus: Bayfield Marshal's Office - 970.884.9636 or 911 1199 Bayfield Parkway, Bayfield, CO

-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, Ken Nufer, (Pueblo Campus Central Administration, Room 112, Pueblo, CO 81004; email: telephone: 719.549.3220, and the PCC Police Department (Pueblo Campus Student Center, Room 152 (if you wish to do so).
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Interim Title IX Coordinator, Cheyenne Berrios, Talent Acquisition and Employee Relations Manager, (Pueblo Campus Central Administration, Room 112, Pueblo, CO 81004; email: telephone: 719.549.3220, and the PCC Police Department (Pueblo Campus Student Center, Room 103 (if you wish to do so).

-The Title IX Coordinator is ultimately responsible to assure in all cases that the behavior is brought to an end, the College acts to reasonably prevent its recurrence, and the effects on the victim and the community are remedied.
-The Coordinator is also responsible to assure that training is conducted annually for all advocates, investigators, hearing officers, panelists and appeals officers that encompass a hearing process that protects the safety of victims and promotes accountability.
-Training will focus on sexual misconduct, domestic violence, dating violence, sexual assault, stalking, sexual harassment, retaliation and other behaviors that may be considered forms of sex or gender discrimination covered by Title IX and Clery Act.
+The Title IX Coordinator is ultimately responsible to assure in all cases that the behavior is ended, the College acts to reasonably prevent its recurrence, and the effects on the victim and the community are remedied.
+The Coordinator is also responsible to assure that training is conducted annually for all advocates, investigators, hearing officers, panelists, and appeals officers that encompass a hearing process that protects the safety of victims and promotes accountability.
+Training will focus on sexual misconduct, domestic violence, dating violence, sexual assault, stalking, sexual harassment, retaliation, and other behaviors that may be considered forms of sex or gender discrimination covered by Title IX and Clery Act.
 Training will help those decision-makers in the process to protect the safety of victims and to promote accountability for those who commit offenses.